Updated: Dec 19, 2022

 Where the building is not constructed reasonably.

-The structure fails to function in the manner that is reasonably intended by the buyer.
+The structure fails to function in the manner that the buyer reasonably intends.

 Structural integrity, such as foundation and frame, expansive soils, mechanical and electrical systems, water intrusion, which can lead to hazardous mold, thermal and moisture protection, doors and windows, and finishes are all examples of defects.